On the move 1996-2006

 It was a big ask.
 In 1997, having struck it moderately rich with arts grants, I rented a cabin in Tasmania and finished a first draft of Vanishing Points.
 Along the way I produced enough fragments, I thought, for a companion piece, Breaking Glass.
 But I’d had it with writing – the isolation, the discipline.
 I moved to Melbourne and went out partying, played music, worked at straight jobs, travelled.
 In 2002, in an empty house in the Adelaide Hills, I furiously typed enough fragments to convince me there was a third volume: ilLiterature.
 And I gave my fictional pulp-writer a name: W. COQ.

-COQ – perhaps unadvisedly – took a part in my musical output.
+COQ – perhaps unadvisedly – took a part in my music.
 Since 2001, he was (or believed he was) “a dimension-traveller, part-man part-bird, shot through time via an irreality lacuna centred over Manhattan at the turn of the millenium.”
-(The quote is from former COQ-agent M. Brody’s online zine “Twin Towers & Tightrope Walkers” via COQ & CO Books & Music.)
-Then he disappeared, and I was left none the wiser.
+(The quote is from former COQ-agent M. Brody’s online zine Too Many Bands via COQ & CO Books & Music.)
+His musical output, always shambolic, got stranger and stranger.
+Then he disappeared, and I was none the wiser.

 Years passed.
 I kept moving, lugging that box of manuscripts from town to town.
 I felt sure that somewhere in that box was the answer to the mystery: Who is W. COQ?
 In 2014 I finally published Vanishing Points.
-Then I worked on Breaking Glass, and even took a swipe at ilLiterature.
+Breaking Glass has been “coming soon” for a while now.
 I’ve come to accept it’ll be a long road, this COQworks saga.
 But it’s what COQ would have wanted.

 Adelaide Hills 2003